Boat Dive Schedule and Dive Sites

 Elvin's Plane Wreck

 This Fokker Fairchild 27 once flew regularly for Antillean Airlines as an island hopper between the ABC Islands, Aruba, Bonaire and Curacao, and afterward came to rest at the premises of Curacao’s International Airport Hato.
 In 2006 the Fire Department donated the airplane to All West Apartments & Diving and Go West Diving to create a new diving attraction at the west end of the island.
 The plane lies now on a sandy patch surrounded by stunning hard coral formations.
 Regularly a drift dive that can finish around the point of Watamula where schools of barracuda can be found.
 Turtles, ocean trigger fish, lobster, porcupine fish and green morays plus large schools of bogas are also seen here.
-(45’-65’ best, from boat only)

 paradise curacao